rahilkarkar/TaskManagerApp/README.md

 - **Delete Task**: Users can remove tasks from the list.
 - **Task List**: Displays all tasks with clear distinctions for completed and incomplete tasks.
 Urgency levels are color-coded (High: Red, Medium: Yellow, Low: Green) for better visibility.

+## Third Party Libraries
+- There are currently no third party libraries being utilized in this program

 ## How to Run the Project